Vitriol1744/Vortex/README.md

 The binaries are stored inside the ./bin directory

 ## Support
-Vortex currently supports only Linux with X11 or Wayland through XWayland compatibility layer
+Vortex currently supports Linux with wayland or Xlib and Windows

 ## Roadmap
 You can find the roadmap at: https://trello.com/b/NwfDrxwK/vortex-engine